MaxLabrecque/todofinder.nvim/README.md

 ## What is TodoFinder ?

-<code>TodoFinder</code> is a tool to easily view everywhere you have write some todo in your code using Telescope find_files.
+<code>TodoFinder</code> is a tool to easily view everywhere you have write some todo in your code using Telescope features.

 ![Usage](assets/usage.png)